 Wearing warm tones for your headshots is a great choice for conveying an approachable character.

-For examples of styles of tops that work well, have a look at the images on this page or click a link below to either the men’s or women’s portfolios.
+For examples of styles of tops that work well, have a look at the images on this page or HERE below to either the men’s or women’s portfolios.

-Adding a jacket or shirt over a top really adds something to an actor headshot.
+Adding a jacket, zip up hoodie, shirt, etc. over a top really adds something to an actor headshot.

 Layering is one of the great secrets to amazing headshots.
 While single layers can work well, layering creates depth.
 Adding a shirt and / or jacket to a t-shirt or top can create a whole different look and character to your headshot.
 Leather jackets work very well under the studio lights as well.
 Bring a variety of jackets with you even if its summer and hot outside.
 Many of our clients borrow jackets from friends to give them a wider variety.

 By all means bring a black t-shirt, just make sure its not the only item you bring!